Variational Inference with Coverage Guarantees in Simulation-Based Inference: CANVI: Efficiency Analysis

-Intuitively, the proof follows from the fact that CANVI is a special case of Algorithm \ref{alg:valid_first}.
+Intuitively, the proof follows from the fact that \textsc{CANVI} is a special case of Algorithm \ref{alg:valid_first}, where the particular structural assumptions we make imply the corresponding assumptions as stated in the theorem from \citep{yang2021finite}.
 Algorithm \ref{alg:valid_first} is presented using the so-called ``nested set formulation'' of conformal prediction.
 Briefly, the nested sets formulation starts by requiring the user to specify a \textit{set-valued} function $F_r$ instead of a score function.
 Sets must be nested over increasing $r$.
-Despite being seemingly more expressive, the equivalence of the nested set and split score conformal methods was demonstrated in \cite{gupta2022nested}.
-In particular, for a chosen score function $s(x, \theta)$, the corresponding nested set function would be
+Despite being seemingly more expressive, the equivalence of the nested set and split score conformal methods was demonstrated in \citep{gupta2022nested}.
+In particular, for a chosen score function $s(x, \theta)$, the corresponding nested set function would be $F^{(t)}_{\tau} = \{(x, \theta) \mid s^{(t)}(x, \theta) \le \tau\}$, where $s^{(t)}$ denotes the score function as defined with $\mathcal{A}^{(t)}$.

-where $r:=\widehat{q}(\alpha)$.
 The presentation of Algorithm \ref{alg:valid_first} using the nested set formulation was, thus, a means to allow for the employment of relevant proof strategies from classical learning theory.
-We now proceed through the formal equivalence of \textproc{CANVI} and a special case of \textproc{VFCP}.
+We now proceed through the formal equivalence of \textsc{CANVI} and a special case of \textsc{VFCP}.

+We first state for reference the original theorem for VFCP, which we leverage in the proof of theorem.